Cacao butter is legal on SCD and GAPS diets. Here is a delicious Cacao Date Energy Bar that is a real treat!

-Here is a real treat for those on the SCD or GAPS diets.
-On these diets, chocolate is not allowed due to it’s chemical composition.
+On SCD and GAPS diets, chocolate is not allowed due to it’s chemical composition.
 However, the fat component of cacao, the pure cocoa butter is entirely fat and is perfectly fine on these diets.

 These flowers produce the fruit which may reach up to 12 inches in length and 4 inches in diameter.
 The fruit pods contain cocoa beans, which are cultivated, fermented, dried and roasted.

 How is cacao processed?

 The whole beans are peeled and cold-pressed to form a paste.
 The fiber is then extracted, in order to separate the solids from the rich oil, or cacao butter.

 Cheaper brands will use other vegetable oils or shortening as the fat component of chocolate and then add artificial flavors to disguise this.

 The main component of cacao is, of course the saturated fat.
 It contain three fatty acids that are present in approximately equal proportions: stearic, palmitic and oleic acid.

 A study published in Chemistry Central Journal, in February 2011, showed that cacao and chocolate have higher oxygen radical absorption capacity values (ORAC), total polyphenol content (TP (mg/g)), and total flavanol content (TF (mg/g) than many other antioxidants foods and powders that are touted as “superfoods.”

 Cacao also contains trace amounts of essential minerals like magnesium, calcium, iron, zinc, copper, potassium and manganese and vitamins A, B1, B2, B3, C, E and pantothenic acid.